aquasecurity/trivy-operator/docs/docs/crds/exposedsecret-report.md

 # ExposedSecretReport

-An instance of the ExposedSecretReport represents the secrets found in a container image of a given Kubernetes workload.
+An instance of the `ExposedSecretReport` represents the secrets found in a container image of a given Kubernetes workload.
 It consists of a list exposed secrets with a summary grouped by severity.
-For a multi-container workload trivy-operator creates multiple instances of ExposedSecretsReports in the workload's namespace with the owner reference set to that workload.
+For a multi-container workload the Trivy Operator will create multiple instances of the `ExposedSecretsReports` in the workload's namespace with the owner reference set to that workload.
 Each report follows the naming convention `<workload kind>-<workload name>-<container-name>`.

-The following listing shows a sample ExposedSecretReport associated with the ReplicaSet named `app-574ddcb559` in the `default` namespace that has the `app` container.
+The following listing shows a sample `ExposedSecretReport` associated with the ReplicaSet named `app-574ddcb559` in the `default` namespace that has the `app` container.

 ```yaml